 We will walk as much as possible but take a ride wherever we need.

-We can also organize the full day hiking form Tengchong to Baihualing.
+We can also organize the full day hiking from Tengchong to Baihualing.

 The activity level for this tour can be 100% customized.